SamSon1402/Customer-Segmentation-Data-Visualization-Suite/README.md

 ## What is this?

-PropTech-8Bit is a property technology dashboard with a fun retro gaming design.
+Customer Segmentation & Data Visualization Suite is a property technology dashboard with a fun retro gaming design.
 It helps property managers and executives see important information about their buildings, tenants, and business performance at a glance.

 ## What does it do?